rcurtiss/tweethread/README.md

       will tweet the contents of a file called 'filename.txt'.

    * `tweethread tweet 'Can I haz cheezburger?
-Yes you can cutie patootie.'` will tweet, or parse the value of the command line argument.
+Yes you can cutie patootie.'` will tweet the value of the command line argument.

 However, before you run tweethread in "tweet" mode, you may want to preview your work in "parse" mode.